mendix/docs/content/refguide8/offline-first.md

 ### 4.9 Hashed String Attributes {#hashed-strings}

-Attributes with hashed string [attribute type](attributes#type) will not be synchronized.
+Attributes with the hashed string [attribute type](attributes#type) will not be synchronized.